hubgmail12/berkeley11/README.md

     - LASSO
     - Forest

-The Best Model for this exercise happened to be Forest, However, my laptop could not handle running Foest and it would crash ater 30 inutes.
+The Best Model for this exercise happened to be Forest, However, my laptop could not handle running Forest and it would crash ater 30 minutes.

+I then decided to take a sample, but the result of using Forest modeling was the same.
+The exciting part was that after Sampling, the MSE, MAE,.. were very similar as using the original data.

 The next best Model is Linear Regression.